Let’s face it; well-secured dog fences allow pets the freedom to experience the outdoors and stay healthy while keeping them and your family safe.

 How Is Your Dog Escaping?

-When you’re trying to plan to install a new dog fence, it’s helpful to understand how your dog is escaping.
+When planning to install a new dog fence, it’s helpful to understand how your dog is escaping.

 Chain link fences offer your pets a great way to climb by allowing them to place their paws into the slots to climb out.
 Some dogs will even try their hand at chewing through the fence, which could end up costing you an expensive vet visit.